restaking-cloud/native-delegation-for-plus/README.md

 - `k2.k2-node-operator-contract-address`: The address of the K2 node operator contract you wish to provide to override the default contract address for a supported network, or to provide a contract address for an unsupported network.

 - `k2.proposer-registry-contract-address`: The address of the proposer registry contract you wish to provide to override the default contract address for a supported network, or to provide a contract address for an unsupported network.
 Especially if in registration-only mode.
-If not in registration-only mode, the module will obtain the contract address from the K2 contracts. and does not need this flag.
+If not in registration-only mode, the module will obtain the contract address from the K2 contracts and does not need this flag.

 - `k2.signature-swapper-url`: The URL of the signature swapper service.
 This flag is optional and defaults to the network-specific signature swapper URL if not specified (overridden), or can be used to provide a custom signature swapper URL for unsupported networks.
 The signature swapper is used to generate and manage ECDSA signatures as proof of ownership of the BLS keys.